Jonathan Cafú: Girondins Bordeaux

 In August 2017, Cafú moved to Ligue 1 club Bordeaux for a reported fee of €7.5 million.
 He was given the number 22 shirt.
 In January 2018, Cafu along with teammates Malcom and Otávio Henrique Santos faced disciplinary sanctions from the team management after a video was uploaded to Instagram by Malcom.
 The video had been uploaded shortly after a loss to Caen, which had left the team in danger of relegation from Ligue 1 to Ligue 2.
 Coach Jocelyn Gourvennec was subsequently sacked.

 Loan to Red Star Belgrade

 Cafu joined Red Star Belgrade on a one-year loan deal in August 2018.
 On 15 September 2018, he scored his first goal for Red Star in a 6–0 home victory against Radnik Surdulica.

 Loan to Al-Hazem

 On 28 January 2020, Jonathan Cafú joined Al-Hazem on loan from Bordeaux.

 Corinthians

-Cafú rescinded his contract with Bourdeaux and joined Corinthians on a three-year contract.
+In the autumn of 2020 Cafú rescinded his contract with Bourdeaux and joined Corinthians on a three-year contract.